 Cusco is a gateway that connects the world with Machu Picchu.
 While the entire world comes here to begin their pilgrimage to the heritage sites, the city itself is full of landmarks left by both the Incas and Spanish, and Cusco Cathedral is a centerpiece located in the heart of Plaza de Armas.

-Plaza de Armas is a wonderful starting point to explore Cusco.
+Plaza de Armas is a wonderful starting point, one of the top tourist attractions in Cusco.
 It’s the city’s focal point that could be spotted from any of the surrounding viewpoints on the mountains.
 Built between 1560 and 1664, the entire Cusco Cathedral is shaped like a giant cross, standing on the foundation of an ancient Inca temple Kiswarkancha with rocks transported from the citadel of Sacsayhuamán.

 Aside from the fact that the cathedral was built on top of an Inca temple, the cathedral was designed in a Gothic-Renaissance and Baroque style with a lot of intricate details inside and out.
 The façade of the cathedral features a beautiful front door and a bell tower, with a giant bell that the sound of the bell could be heard in a distance of over 30 kilometers.